hamzeen/hamzeen/README.md

 ### Hi There!

-Thanks for dropping by, I am a Technical Lead working on technologies like NodeJS & Java.
+My name is Hamzeen.
+I am a Technical Lead working on technologies like NodeJS & Java.

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->